Massachusetts military forces join together to administer vaccine

-Tech.
-Sgt.
-Danielle Burns, 102nd Medical Group, prepares a syringe from a vial of the COVID-19 vaccine during an immunization clinic at Otis Air National Guard Base, Feb.
-6. The vaccine will be delivered in a phased approach – priority will begin with emergency services personnel, security forces, and medical and health care professionals.
+Massachusetts Air National Guard Airmen of the 102nd Medical Group, supplemented by Massachusetts Army National Guard Soldiers and members of the Massachusetts Organized Militia (MAOM), came together to perform a first-run of the COVID-19 immunization process at Otis Air National Guard Base, on Jan.
+28. The vaccine will be delivered in a phased approach – priority will begin with emergency services personnel, security forces, and medical and health care professionals.

 |Date Taken: